Frequently Asked Questions about CPL

 The student's learning should relate to a particular field of study at UW Oshkosh, and reflect a balance of theoretical and practical learning appropriate to the subject matter.
 The learning which occurred as a result of these experiences must be validated in accordance with this policy to ensure it is equivalent to that acquired at the college level in terms of quality and outcomes.

 The portfolio is a formal written document that identifies the knowledge and skills acquired as a result of non-university learning experiences and provides evidence to support these claims.

-Students wishing to apply for credit using the portfolio option must, with consent of instructor, enroll in one of two courses: Options and Strategies for Adult Learners (Liberal Studies 109) or Assessment of Prior Learning (Interdisciplinary Studies145).
+Students wishing to apply for credit using the portfolio option must, with consent of instructor, enroll in Assessment of Prior Learning (Interdisciplinary Studies145).
 The course will help students analyze their learning through life experience and establish guidelines for portfolio construction.

 How long does the portfolio take to complete?

 Portfolio sections can take as much time as you like, as long as you are a student and are currently enrolled.
 They must be submitted after enrollment in INTRDSCP 145 and before your senior year.

 Is there a limit to the number of credits that can be earned?

 The University will grant a maximum of 24 credits for prior learning through portfolio assessment.
 Credit for Prior Learning may not be applied to courses in which a student has already earned a grade.
 Students will receive a pass or fail, no letter grade.

 What are the requirements for Credit for Prior Learning by Portfolio?